-- if requires assumptions to be made that were uncertain at the time the estimate was made, and - changes in the estimate or different estimates that could have been selected could have a material impact on our results of operations or financial condition.
+- · requires assumptions to be made that were uncertain at the time the estimate was made, and - changes in the estimate or different estimates that could have been selected could have a material impact on our results of operations or financial condition.

 We base our estimates and judgments on our experience, our current knowledge, our beliefs of what could occur in the future, our observation of trends in the industry, information provided by our customers and information available from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-We have identified the following accounting policies and estimates as those that we believe are most critical to our financial condition and results of operations and that require management's most subjective and complex judgments in estimating the effect of inherent uncertainties: share-based compensation expense, income taxes, and impairment of long-lived assets.
+We have identified the following accounting policies and estimates as those that we believe are most critical to our financial condition and results of operations and that require management's most subjective and complex judgments in estimating the effect of inherent uncertainties: share-based compensation expense, income taxes, complex derivative financial instruments and impairment of long-lived assets.

 Share-Based Compensation Expense.
-We calculate share-based compensation expense for option awards and certain warrant issuances ("Share-based Awards") based on the estimated grant/issue date fair value using the Black-Scholes-Merton option pricing model ("Black-Sholes Model") and recognize the expense on a straight-line basis over the vesting period, net of estimated forfeitures.
+We calculate share-based compensation expense for option awards and certain warrant issuances ("Share-based Award(s)") based on the estimated grant/issue date fair value using the Black-Scholes-Merton option pricing model ("Black-Sholes Model") and recognize the expense on a straight-line basis over the vesting period.
+We account for forfeitures as they occur.
 We have not included an estimate for forfeitures due to our limited history and we revise based on actual forfeitures each period.
 The Black-Scholes Model requires the use of a number of assumptions including volatility of the stock price, the weighted average risk-free interest rate, and the vesting period of the Share-based Award in determining the fair value of Share-based Awards.
 Although we believe our assumptions used to calculate share-based compensation expense are reasonable, these assumptions can involve complex judgments about future events, which are open to interpretation and inherent uncertainty.
 In addition, significant changes to our assumptions could significantly impact the amount of expense recorded in a given period.

 Income Taxes.
 As part of the process of preparing our consolidated financial statements, we are required to estimate income taxes in each of the jurisdictions in which we operate.
 Our provision for income taxes is determined using the asset and liability approach to account for income taxes.
 A current liability is recorded for the estimated taxes payable for the current year.
 Deferred tax assets and liabilities are recorded for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
-Deferred tax assets and liabilities are measured using the enacted tax rates in effect for the year in which the timing differences are expected to be recovered or settled.
+Deferred tax assets and liabilities of changes in tax rates in effect for the year in which the timing differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of changes in tax rates or tax laws are recognized in the provision for income taxes in the period that includes the enactment date.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount more-likely-than-not to be realized.
 Changes in valuation allowances will flow through the statement of operations unless related to deferred tax assets that expire unutilized or are modified through translation, in which case both the deferred tax asset and related valuation allowance are similarly adjusted.
+Where a valuation allowance was established through purchase accounting for acquired deferred tax assets, any future change will be credited or charged to income tax expense.
+See NOTE 10 in the accompanying Notes to Consolidated Financial Statements for discussion related to Tax Reform.